Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Introduction

+In \cite{DBLP:journals/pacmpl/Paraskevopoulou19}, it is stressed that linked environments are \emph{not} safe for space because different environments might share sub-environments, preventing some garbage to be collected.
+Our study stresses a different danger, namely the pointer overhead introduced by the linked representation, which is unreasonable for logarithmic space.
+By removing pointers, we also remove the sharing of sub-environments.
+In \cite{DBLP:journals/pacmpl/Paraskevopoulou19}, flat environments are \emph{records}, that are assumed to not be linked via pointers, so the two approaches agree.
+Simply, the speech in \cite{DBLP:journals/pacmpl/Paraskevopoulou19} does not mention the danger of the pointer overhead, which is instead crucial for us.
+To avoid misunderstandings, we stress that both works study flat environments but the studied problems and the used techniques are incompatible: closure converted terms (with flat environments) can have size quadratically bigger than source $\l$-terms, so that closure conversion cannot be used to study reasonable space.

 \paragraph{Related Work} The space inefficiency of environment machines is also observed by Krishnaswami et al.~\cite{DBLP:conf/popl/KrishnaswamiBH12}, who propose techniques to alleviate it in the context of functional-reactive programming and based on linear types.
-The relevance for space of disabling environment sharing is also stressed by Paraskevopoulou and Appel \cite{DBLP:journals/pacmpl/Paraskevopoulou19} in their cost-aware study of closure conversion.
 A characterization of $\PSPACE$ in the $\l$-calculus is given by Gaboardi et al. \cite{DBLP:journals/tocl/GaboardiMR12}, but it relies on alternating time rather than on a notion of space.
 The already-mentioned works by Dal Lago and Sch\"opp \cite{bllspace,dal_lago_computation_2016} and Mazza \cite{DBLP:conf/csl/Mazza15} characterize $\L$ in variants of the $\l$-calculus, while Jones characterizes $\L$ using a programming language but not based on the $\l$-calculus \cite{DBLP:journals/tcs/Jones99}.
 Blelloch and coauthors study in various papers how to profile (that is, measure) space consumption of functional programs~\cite{DBLP:conf/fpca/BlellochG95,DBLP:conf/icfp/BlellochG96, DBLP:journals/jfp/SpoonhowerBHG08}, also done by Sansom and Peyton Jones \cite{DBLP:conf/popl/SansomJ95}.
 They do not study, however, the reasonability of the cost models, that is, the equivalence with the space of TMs, which is the difficult part of our work.
 Finally, there is an extensive literature on garbage collection, as witnessed by the dedicated handbook~\cite{DBLP:books/wi/Jones2011}.
 We here need a basic eager form, that need not be time efficient, as the \SpKAM is time unreasonable anyway.